The Star Inn at Harome: Michelin-starred restaurant 'reduced to ashes'

 - Published

-A Michelin-starred restaurant in North Yorkshire has been "reduced to ashes" after a fire overnight.
+A Michelin-starred restaurant in a 14th Century building has been "reduced to ashes" after its thatched roof caught fire

-Firefighters were called to The Star Inn at Harome, near Helmsley, at about 22:15 GMT on Wednesday, with the thatched roof on fire.
+Chef Andrew Pern said he was called on Wednesday night and told The Star Inn at Harome, near Helmsley, North Yorkshire, was ablaze.

-North Yorkshire Fire & Rescue Service said 45 firefighters were tackling the blaze at its height, with all occupants safely out when crews arrived.
+He said its straw roof was "perfect" fuel for a fire, and the building "didn't stand a chance" once it had taken hold.

-As of 07:30, seven fire engines remain at the scene.
+Firefighters remain at the scene.

-The building dates back to the 14th Century and is situated on the edge of the North York Moors National Park.
+The building, on the edge of the North Yorkshire Moors National Park, caught fire shortly after 22:00 GMT.

-Posting on Twitter, the restaurant said: "It's been a long night so far…..I'm afraid we won't be open for a while as we are reduced to ashes with The Star on fire and still burning".
+At its height, 45 firefighters tackled the blaze, North Yorkshire Fire & Rescue Service said, adding that all occupants had safely left when crews arrived.

-Chef and patron Andrew Pern took on the restaurant in 1996, with its food described as 'modern Yorkshire' and made from "locally-sourced seasonal ingredients such as local game, North Sea fish and fresh herbs from its own kitchen garden".
+Speaking to BBC Radio York, Mr Pern said the building's frame had "just about gone".

 "The crook frame has just about gone, [the roof] is probably three or four feet deep of straw so if you're a fire it's perfect," he said.